International Women's Day 2020 - A look back on the female contribution to the modern city

 Into the twentieth century and many of Greater Manchester’s feminine movers and shakers (not of the Ann Lee variety of course) become more familiar.
 In literature we’ve had Richmal Crompton, the Just William novelist; Shelagh Delaney, playwright of A Taste of Honey; Maisie Mosco, chronicler of Manchester’s Jewish community; Dodie Smith, author of 101 Dalmatians and current writers such as Emma Jane Unsworth and Rosie Garland.
 Both Jeanette Winterson and Hilary Mantel are women of the Greater Manchester borderlands.
 Adopted Manc, Carol Ann Duffy is the current Poet Laureate.

-...Manchester became the first city in the UK to have a majority of female councillors.
+...Manchester became the first city in the UK to have a majority of female councillors

 Appropriately, given past history, the contribution to the nation’s politics in the twentieth and twenty-first centuries has remained significant.
-The current Government alone has given office to three local women: Ruth Kelly was an Education Minister (she was preceded in this post by Mancunians Ellen Wilkinson in 1945 and Estelle Morris in 2001); Hazel Blears was the Minister of State at the Home Office in charge of Policing, and Beverley Hughes was at the Home Office looking after Children’s issues.
+The relatively recent Government has given office to three local women: Ruth Kelly was an Education Minister (she was preceded in this post by Mancunians Ellen Wilkinson in 1945 and Estelle Morris in 2001); Hazel Blears was the Minister of State at the Home Office in charge of Policing, and Beverley Hughes was at the Home Office looking after Children’s issues.
 These women were all figures in the government of Tony Blair.

 Shena Simon and Dame Kathleen Ollerenshaw are earlier notables in diverse fields as well as politics.
 Amina Lone has achieved national profile heading up the think tank, Social Action and Research Foundation.
 It’s satisfying that a couple of local elections ago Manchester became the first city in the UK to have a majority of female councillors.